 What is an AI Website Analysis?

-An AI website analysis is the practice of reviewing a website using AI tools to assess its quality and value, as well as analyzing the website to understand its AI visibility score and ability to appear in AI search results.
+An AI website analysis is the practice of reviewing a website with AI tools to assess its quality and value, and to understand its AI visibility score and its ability to appear in AI search results.

 Using AI tools to analyze a website for different purposes